JacobCrabill/zigdown/README.md

 - [ ] Deeper NeoVim integration: image rendering and auto-scrolling
 - [ ] [Link References](https://spec.commonmark.org/0.31.2/#link-reference-definition)
 - [ ] Color schemes for syntax highlighting
+- [ ] Table of Contents generation from a directory tree of files

 ## Caveats